The Itchy & Scratchy Show: Development

+The Itchy and Scratchy show first appeared in The Tracey Ullman Show short "The Bart Simpson Show", which aired on November 20, 1988; the performance style at the time was like Tom and Jerry and, unusually, featured Scratchy much like his Tom and Jerry counterpart, attacking Itchy.
+Their first appearance in The Simpsons was "There's No Disgrace Like Home".
+In the series, it was quickly established early on that Scratchy was a peaceful character that was persecuted by his friend, the Psychopathic mouse, Itchy.

 Itchy & Scratchy cartoons are often added when a show needs expanding or when there is an issue that the writers wish to satirize.
 In some cases, notably in "The Itchy & Scratchy & Poochie Show", the writers use Itchy & Scratchy as a way to comment on The Simpsons.
 The shorts are often difficult for the writers, and take much time to develop and devise a title, and in the end they fill little time.
 Writing the Itchy & Scratchy cartoons is quite often a group effort, with it being pitched out one gag after another.
 Itchy & Scratchy are a favorite of John Swartzwelder, who has written many of the episodes that center on them and quite often pitches the ideas for the shorts.
 In the early seasons, fans wanted more Itchy & Scratchy, so the writers decided to do "Itchy & Scratchy & Marge", an episode that dealt with censorship issues which would allow them to show several cartoons.
+Swartzwelder and Sam Simon collaborated to create the "nice" version of Itchy and Scratchy in that episode.
 The cartoons are often kept short, because according to David Silverman, "it doesn't really work as a long cartoon."

 During David Mirkin's tenure as showrunner (season five and six), he was asked by the Fox network not to do any more Itchy & Scratchy cartoons due to the amount of violence in them.
 In response, the show produced "Itchy & Scratchy Land".
 The network asked them not to do the episode, and threatened that if the episode was produced, they would cut the Itchy & Scratchy parts out themselves, but relented when Mirkin threatened to tell the media.
 The writers nevertheless promised to try not to overdo the violence and in some scenes the violence was cut.

-During their tenure as executive producers, Bill Oakley and Josh Weinstein tried to fit in one episode relating to The Itchy & Scratchy Show every season.
+During their tenure as executive producers, Bill Oakley and Josh Weinstein tried to fit in one episode relating to Itchy & Scratchy every season.
 They note that as the seasons progressed, it became increasingly difficult for them to create new Itchy & Scratchy episode ideas.
 Although the episode was difficult to animate, "Itchy & Scratchy Land" was "a dream come true" for the animators, as they enjoyed animating scenes filled with violence.